Quick Summary

 We are here to help you!
 Many of our technical readers have suggested writing a descriptive tutorial for beginners on migration from VueJS 2 to VueJS 3.
 So, here we are, back with the step-by-step guideline.
 Don’t worry if you are not familiar with the migration process.
 We will be learning it from scratch.

-So, let’s understand why migration from Vue 2 to Vue 3 is essential.
+So, let’s understand why the Vue 2 to Vue 3 migration is essential.

 Why Should You Migrate from Vue 2 to Vue 3?